 For the first three months of 2010 our agribusiness costs and expenses were \$6.9 million compared to \$6.6 million for the first three months of 2009.
 The \$0.3 increase was attributable to higher per carton sales prices for lemons in 2010 which resulted in a \$0.5 million increase in payments to our affiliated growers in the first quarter of fiscal 2010 compared to the first quarter of fiscal 2009.
 Our cultural costs for the first quarter of 2010 were \$2.6 million compared to \$2.0 million for the first quarter of 2009.
 This \$0.6 increase was attributable to the timing of certain fertilization, pest control and other tree care costs in 2010 compared to when those costs were incurred in 2009.
-Additionally, weather related incidents caused higher frost protection costs in the first quarter of 2010 compared to the first quarter of 2009.
+Additionally, weather related incidents caused higher frost protection costs in the first quarter of 2010 were \$2.6 million lower electricity costs for our packinghouse compared to the first quarter of 2009.
 Partially offsetting these increases were lower costs associated with our lemon packing operations.
 In the first quarter of 2010 we had \$0.1 million lower electricity costs for our packinghouse compared to the first quarter of 2009 as a result of our solar energy production and the associated rebate payments received under the California Solar Initiative.
-First quarter 2010 labor and benefit costs in our packinghouse were \$0.3 million lower than the first quarter of 2009 because of excess labor costs in the first quarter of 2010 we received payments totaling \$0.2 million compared to \$0.1 million in the first quarter of 2009.
-Additionally, with approximately 18,000 fewer fresh cartons sold in the first quarter of 2010 compared to the first quarter of 2009 our combined carton expense and selling and advertising costs, both of which are carton volume driven, our first quarter of 2010 and 2009.
+First quarter of 2010 labor and benefit costs in our packinghouse received payments under a pallet expense reimbursement program with Sunkist Growers.
+During the first quarter of 2010 we received payments totaling \$0.2 million compared to \$0.1 million in the first quarter of 2009.
+Additionally, with approximately 18,000 fewer fresh carton sold in the first quarter of 2010 compared to \$0.1 million in the first quarter of 2009.
+Depreciation expense in our agribusiness amounted to \$0.4 million in the first quarter of 2010 costs were \$0.1 million lower than the first quarter of 2009.
+Depreciation expense in our agribusiness amounted to \$0.4 million in the first quarter of 2009.
+Depreciation expense in our agribusiness amounted to \$0.4 million in the first quarter of 2009.
+Dep

 Our rental operations had revenue of \$0.95 million in the first quarter of 2010 compared to \$0.91 million in the first quarter of 2009.
 All three areas of this segment, housing and commercial, leased land and organic recycling, had small increases in revenues in the 2010 first quarter compared to the 2009 first quarter.
-Our occupancy rate in our residential housing business was slightly better in the first quarter of 2010 compared to the first quarter of 2009 however, because of the downtum in the economy we chose not to institute any rent increases in the first quarter of 2010 and all of 2009.
-Revenue from the housing and commercial component of this segment was \$0.53 million for the first quarter of 2010 compared to \$0.51 million for the first quarter of 2009.
+Our occupancy rate in our residential housing business was slightly better in the first quarter of 2010 compared to the first quarter of 2009.
+Nevenue from the housing and commercial component of this segment was \$0.53 million for the first quarter of 2010 compared to \$0.51 million for the first quarter of 2009.
 The revenue from the leased land component of this segment was \$0.38 million for the first quarter of 2010 compared to \$0.36 million for the first quarter of 2009.
 This slight increase was the result of scheduled rent increases on four of our leases.